russtuck91/smartlist/README.md

 [Local certificate setup](https://web.dev/articles/how-to-use-local-https)

-To run just the frontend over HTTPS, run web's `npm run start:ssl`
+To run just the frontend over HTTPS, run `cd web && npm run start:ssl`

 > Access it at https://localhost:3000/

-To run the whole app over HTTPS, build the stack and then run api's `npm run start:ssl`
+To run the whole app over HTTPS, build the stack and then run `cd api && npm run start:ssl`

 > Access it at https://localhost:5001/